xyproto/algernon/README.md

 LUA functions
 -------------
-* setContentType(string) for setting Content-Type
+* `content(string)` for setting Content-Type for a page.
-* print(string, string) for outputting data to the browser.
-Print always takes two arguments, for now.
+* print(...) can be used for outputting data to the browser.
+Takes a variable number of strings.

 ~~~
     User/permission functions that are exposed to Lua scripts